The Divine Night to celebrate Shiva Tattva

 Three Types of Peace

-Celebrating the peace within is Shivaratri.
+Celebrating the peace within is Shivratri.
 There are three types of peace that you require; first is the peace in the environment, if there is disturbance around you, you cannot sit and stay peaceful.
 The second is the peace in the body and mind.
 Third is peace in the soul.

 Attaining Absolute Peace

 Though there might be peace in the atmosphere, you might be enjoying good health, to an extent peace of the mind might be also present but if the soul is restless, you will still not experience absolute peace.
 Only when all the three types of peace are experienced, there will be complete peace.
 Even if one type of peace is missing then absolute peace is not possible.
-Shivaratri is taking refuge in the divine consciousness which brings peace and solace to all layers of consciousness.
+Shivratri is taking refuge in the divine consciousness which brings peace and solace to all layers of consciousness.
 So resting in the Shiva Tattva is Shivaratri.